uw-ipd/RoseTTAFold2/README.md

 # RF2
 GitHub repo for RoseTTAFold2

+Update May 16, 2024:
+- Fixes for training
+- New option `-cyclize` for prediction of cyclic peptides

 Update Apr 12, 2024:
 - Updated config file
 - Better memory efficiency during inference